 If you are tired of the default Magento stock management, pay attention to the Wyomind Advanced Inventory module.
-The extension is available for both Magento 2 and 1, improving their out of the box functionality with better multi stock management and drop shipping capabilities.
-Below, we shed light on the module’s features and backend functionality.
+The extension is available for both Magento 2 and 1, improving out of the box functionality with better multi-stock management and dropshipping capabilities.
+Below, we shed light on the module’s features and backend functionality.'

-The most important enhancement available with the Wyomind Advanced Inventory extension for Magento 2 and 1 is the ability to define stock levels for each product.
-As a result, it lets you manage stocks for each POS and warehouse, automatically synchronizing the inventory between offline and online parts of your business.
-The overview of your stocks is available in a treeview
+The most significant enhancement available with the Wyomind Advanced Inventory extension for Magento 2 and 1 is the ability to define stock levels for each product.
+As a result, it lets you manage stocks for each POS and warehouse, automatically synchronizing the inventory between offline and online segments of your business.
+The overview of your stocks is available in a tree view.

-It is also necessary to mention that Wyomind Advanced Inventory Extension for Magento 2 and 1 allows you to assign permissions, so you are able to allow each store owner to manage inventory and orders related to a certain pos/warehouse only.
+It is also necessary to mention that Wyomind Advanced Inventory Extension for Magento 2 and 1 enables you to assign permissions, so you can allow each store owner to manage inventory and orders related to a certain pos/warehouse only.

-Another important improvement you get with Wyomind Advanced Inventory, is related to the frontend.
-Having installed the extension, you display a clear picture of stock levels on the frontend pages of your ecommerce storefront.
-In addition, the module lets you show all your POS on the Google map.
+Another vital improvement you get with Wyomind Advanced Inventory is related to the frontend.
+Having installed the extension, you display a clear picture of stock levels on the frontend pages of your ecommerce site.
+Besides, the module lets you show all your POS on the Google map.